Module Thread

 returns the set of previously blocked signals for the thread.

-the process receives one of the signals specified in the list sigs
+the process receives one of the signals specified in the list sigs.
+It

 then returns the number of the signal received.
 Signal handlers attached